 Will my diploma denote that I earned my degree online?

 You will receive the same diploma as SMU’s on-campus students, with no indication that you earned your degree through an online program.

 What resources and materials will be needed to complete each class?

-The DataScience@SMU courses provide a significant amount of course content and materials through the program’s virtual campus.
+The DataScience@SMU curriculum provides a significant amount of course content and materials through the program’s virtual campus.
 However, resourcefulness is an important trait for data scientists, and our students are expected to find papers, videos and various other materials beyond what is covered or recommended during a particular course in order to master each course’s contents.
 To better prepare students for the program, DataScience@SMU offers self-paced bridge courses prior to the first day of classes.
 Click here to learn more about the available bridge courses.

 How much programming is required in the degree program?